Financial-Times/dotcom-reliability-kit/packages/log-error/README.md

 ### `logRecoverableError`

-The `logRecoverableError` function can be used to log errors consistently to the console and Splunk via [n-logger](https://github.com/Financial-Times/n-logger).
+The `logRecoverableError` function can be used to log errors consistently to the console and Splunk via [Reliability Kit logger](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/logger).
 This method is used to indicate that the error being logged was completely recoverable, with no error page sent to a user.

 ```js
 logRecoverableError({